xray-imaging/2bm-docs/docs/source/manual/item_020.rst

    107.19 mm, ~1 mm beyond the ``None`` bind at 106.000 mm — i.e.,
    paddles are clear of the beam, but the motor cannot be commanded.
-   Bindings (see table below) remain valid in the IOC and will return to use when the motor is repaired or replaced; until then, no downstream filter can be selected.
+   Bindings (see table below) remain valid in the IOC and will return to use when the motor is repaired or replaced. **Repair is not expected in the near term**; the planning assumption for the foreseeable future is that filter selection at 2-BM is via the upstream paddle (m17) only.

    The **upstream paddle (`2bma:m17`)** is **fully operational** — paddles ``1 mm C``, ``150 µm Al``, ``600 µm Al``, ``1 mm Al``,